Alex Stajkovic: Core confidence

 Suboptimal = Skill x Will x DoubtStajkovic states that confidence resides deep within individuals — at their core — and is not directly observable.
 Instead, we see it manifest in people through their hope, self-efficacy, optimism, and resilience.
 He advanced the view that these traits represent one common core, namely confidence, and that core confidence predicts job performance, job satisfaction, and satisfaction with life.
-Along with core confidence, Staikovic also defines trait core confidence as a "certainty can-do belief that spans across related domains of activity."
+Trait core confidence has also been shown to mitigate stress, anxiety, and depression of aspiring entrepreneurs.
+Along with core confidence, Stajkovic also defines trait core confidence as a "certainty can-do belief that spans across related domains of activity."

 To support these claims, Stajkovic conducted a series of studies to analyze whether self-efficacy predicts academic achievement above and beyond personality.
 They analyzed the Big Five personality traits (conscientiousness, agreeableness, extroversion/introversion, openness to experience, and emotional stability), which are defined as innate dispositions.
 They examined the predictive power of personality and self-efficacy on students' grades.
 Their findings ultimately concluded that "self-efficacy was predictive of academic achievement above and beyond personality in all of the analyses."
 In terms of practical implications, this research reaffirmed that students can develop the skills, specifically the confidence, to succeed.
 Stajkovic has also published articles on self-regulation, which goes hand-in-hand with core confidence and self-efficacy.
 Self-regulation is connected to processes related to underlying attitudes and behaviors and how they happen.
 Research on self-regulation has put a focus on how core confidence plays a role in self-regulation of job performance as well as life satisfaction.
 The role core confidence plays in adaptive self-regulation is that the person already has the skill and motivation but is triggered psychology to enable this potential.
 Doubt inhibits this potential.
 Looking at both confidence levels, individuals with low core confidence are less likely to participate in activities if there is doubt.
 Individuals with high core confidence are able to overcome this doubt.
-Staijovic hypothesized that core confidence is positively related to higher satisfaction with life as well as higher job satisfaction.
-Conclusions of the study found core confidence did in fact show how impactful core confidence is both students and employees that were studied.
+Stajkovic hypothesized that core confidence was positively related to performance, satisfaction with life, and job satisfaction.
+Tests of these hypothesis found core confidence was in fact a significant predictor of performance, satisfaction with life, and job satisfaction in both the students and employees who were studied but also cautioned that future research should look into when too much core confidence might cause negative consequences due to it becoming arrogance.

 A talk by Stajkovic that summarizes his research on confidence and its effect on job performance is available here.

 In a 2007 interview with Elle, Stajkovic gave insight into how to increase self-efficacy.
 In the interview, his advice to people seeking to grow themselves in their work is to study the habits of their peers who have similar or more advanced skills.